Enguri Dam: History

-In the early 1980's, a series of radio relays were built to connect the Enguri Dam with the Hudoni Dam, which was under construction.
+In the early 1980s, a series of radio relays were built to connect the Enguri Dam with the Khudoni Dam, which was under construction.
 The relays were in remote territory with no access to electricity, and thus were powered with a series of eight radioisotope thermoelectric generators (RTGs).
 However, the Hudoni dam's construction was stopped as Georgian independence from the Soviet Union drew near.
 The stations and their RTGs were abandoned and eventually dismantled.
 The RTG's became lost at this time.
 Two were rediscovered in 1998, leading to no injuries.
 Two more were found in 1999, and again led to no injuries or significant radiation exposure.
 Two more were rediscovered in 2001, which led to the Lia radiological accident.
 The other two sources remain unaccounted for.

 Technical features

 The Enguri hydroelectric power station (HES) is a cascade of hydroelectric facilities including, in addition to the dam - diversion installation of the Enguri HES proper, the near-dam installation of the Perepad HES-1 and three similar channel installations of the Perepad HESs-2, -3, and -4 located on the tailrace emptying into the Black Sea.
-While the arch dam is located on the Georgian controlled territory in Upper Svanetia, the power station is located in the Gali District of region Abkhazia of Georgia.
+While the arch dam is located on the Georgian controlled territory in Upper Svanetia, the power station is located in the Gali District of breakaway Abkhazia.
 Enguri HES has 20 turbines with a nominal capacity of 66 MW each, resulting in a total capacity of 1,320 MW.
 Its average annual capacity is 3.8 TWh, which is approximately 46% of the total electricity supply in Georgia as of 2007.
 According to the 1992 agreement Abkhazia gets 40% and the rest of Georgia gets 60%, however in the late 2010s the Abkhazian consumption increased significantly driven in part by bitcoin mining.

 The facility's arched dam, located at the town of Jvari, was inscribed in the list of cultural heritage of Georgia in 2015.